forlilab/Ringtail/docs/source/installation.rst

     $ pip install ringtail

-A few dependencies may be needed, including:
+Installation via conda-forge installs all dependencies automatically.
+When using pip, you must install all dependencies separately, including:

 * meeko>=0.7.1 (another Forli lab tool)
-* prody>=2.4.1
 * rdkit >=2025.09.5
+* numpy
 * scipy
 * pandas
+* packaging
 * duckdb (new requirement as of v3)
+* prody>=2.4.1 (optional, used by meeko to build receptor Polymers from ProDy structures)

 .. code-block:: bash